NWU Libraries homepage

 10/01/2024

-NWU LIS Staff Gain Valuable Insights at "Spring into Knowledge with Ebsco" Event
+NWU LIS staff gain valuable insights at "Spring into Knowledge with Ebsco" event

 On 4 September 2024, staff members from Information Resources had the privilege of attending the "Spring into Knowledge with Ebsco" session in Johannesburg.
 This event brought together a wide range of vendors affiliated with Ebsco, providing valuable insights into subscription services, eBooks, Open Access resources, and other academic resources.
-It served as a platform for networking with key industry players and allowed participants to familiarize themselves with the latest innovations and product offerings in academic publishing.
+It served as a platform for networking with key industry players and allowed participants to familiarise themselves with the latest innovations and product offerings in academic publishing.

 The event was structured to provide focused, informative sessions from various vendors and publishers, including CABI, Taylor & Francis, JoVE, PressReader, Cambridge University Press, Oxford University Press, Wiley, IEEE (presented by Ebsco staff), and GOBI Library Solutions.
 Each vendor highlighted their new and advanced offerings, while Ebsco staff presented on Ebsco Subscription Services and GOBI Library Solutions.
 The event's key highlights included updates on subscription services, eBook collections, Open Access resources, and digital archives.